Dev GuideAPI Reference

 Optimizely's hosted environments enable Read Committed Snapshot Isolation (RCSI) at the database level.
 With RCSI, a statement running under READ COMMITTED reads the latest committed row version from the version store instead of acquiring shared (read) locks.
 RCSI has the following practical effects:

 RCSI is a database-level setting.
 Local or on-premises SQL Server instances that do not enable it fall back to lock-based READ COMMITTED, where reads acquire shared locks and can block — and be blocked by — concurrent writes.
-Account for this when reproducing concurrency behavior outside the hosted environments.
+Account for this difference when reproducing concurrency behavior outside the hosted environments.

 Atomicity across multiple saves